Solo Expat Life in Malaysia

 Do I need to speak Malay (Bahasa Melayu)?

-How to get around without a car?
+How do I get around without a car?

 Is it easy to make Malaysian friends?

-You can live on 3500 MYR, but for "expatriate" comfort (modern condo, outings, AC), plan for at least 5500 MYR monthly.
+You can live on 3,500 MYR, but for "expat" comfort (modern condo, going out, air-con), budget at least 5,500 MYR a month.

-Is internet access good for remote work?
+Is the internet good enough for remote work?

-Which mobile apps to download?
+Which mobile apps should I download?

 My Solo Roadmap